thewtex/thesis/introduction/background_and_significance.rst

 External transducer strain imaging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recently, strain imaging with external ultrasound imaging using linear
+Recently, strain imaging with external ultrasound imaging using linear array
-array transducers has been attempted
+transducers has been attempted
-[Meairs1999,Bang2003,Dahl2004,Kanai2003,Maurice2005a,Maurice2004a,Maurice2005,Maurice2004,Ribbers2007,Stoitsis2005,Schmitt2007,Shi2008]_.
-We give a detailed literature review of this area in the chapter that describes
+[Bang2003,Dahl2004,Kanai2003,Maurice2005a,Maurice2004a,Maurice2005,Ribbers2007,Stoitsis2005,Schmitt2007,Shi2008]_.
-the effectiveness of the novel motion tracking method.
-While the resolution of
-external ultrasound is much lower, it is noninvasive and appropriate for general
+While the resolution of external ultrasound is much lower, it is noninvasive and
-stroke risk screening purposes.
+appropriate for general stroke risk screening purposes.
+The first plaque
+characterization based on an external clinical transducer, a 7.0 MHz Acuson
+linear array, was reported by Meairs and Hennerici in 1999 [Meairs]_.
+While the
+bulk of research in this area ensued 5 years following, the quality of the
+Meairs and Hennerici paper supercedes later work.
+4D *in vivo* characterization
+was performed on carotid artery plaques of 23 asymptomatic and 22 symptomatic
+patients by scanning the linear array with an ECG gated stepper motor.
+The
+motion estimator was a hierarchical algorithm applied to laplacian filtered
+images that minimized a sum-of-squared differences cost function with the
+Gauss-Newton method.
+They found that even though no significant differences in
+echogenicity ar surface structure between symptomatic and asymptomatic cases
+could be found, symptomatic plaques demonstrated inherent plaque movement
+relative to asymptomatic plaques.
+Meairs evaluated two parameters: maximal
+surface velocity (MSV) and maximual discrepant surface velocity (MDSV).
+They
+found that MSV, which is termed local displacement in other literature that
+does not account the inter-frame time period, did not have significant
+differences between symptomatic and asymptomatic cases.
+In contract, MDSV,
+which is is termed local strain in other literature, did show a statistically
+significant difference between symptomatic and asymptomatic patients.

 Maurice2008a